TUTOR: DOUG ALLARD + JONATHAN ROBERT MAJ

 as architectural historian Evangelos Kosioris has described it : “a life in-between”

 The case studies will provide us with an introduction to a number of inspiring possibilities.

-Precedent projects by the practice will be used as case-study projects, study visits to realised projects and to the studio in Brussels will be included, and XDGA collaborators will be invited to contribute to the discussion.
+Precedent projects by the practice will be used as case-study projects, study visits to a realised project and to the XDGA studio in Brussels will be included.

-The first year of the studio will involve the design of a small-scale architectural project (less than 1000m2) (50% built) (50% non-built).
+The first year of the studio will involve the design of a medium scale architectural project, with a collective theme (+/- 2000m2) (50% built) (50% non-built).

 Fifty percent of your proposal will be ‘absent’.